gavingc/TuckerSync/README.md

 Existing local object changed on device A and updated on server.
 Replication to client B.
 Changed object on client B and replicated to client A.
-(user must sync B before A changes the same object).
+(Client B must sync before client A updates the same object).
 Deleted object on client B and replicated to client A.

 New object created by user X on client A and shared with user Y on client C.